 But how is sour candy made, and what exactly gives it that sour taste?
-If you’ve ever pondered those questions, get ready to find some answers.
+If you’ve ever pondered those questions, pull out our sour candy box, and get ready to find some answers.
 Scroll down for your ultimate guide to how sour candy is made!

 The Most Common Types of Sour Candy